 McDowell Lee built a reputation for fairness with both Democrats and Republicans.
 Lee’s half century tenure as Secretary of the Senate will never be matched.
 When he retired in 2011, he was the nation’s longest serving legislative secretary.

 Steve Flowers is Alabama’s leading political columnist.
-His column appears weekly in more than 70 Alabama newspapers.
-Steve served 16 years in the state legislature.
+His weekly column on Alabama politics appears in over 60 Alabama newspapers.
 He may be reached at www.steveflowers.us.